Convert Microsoft Forms responses to Word or PDF

 Templating syntax

-• Fill in the name of the result file
+• Set the result file name

-• Select PDF as the output file format to convert the resulting document to PDF
+• Select PDF as the output format

-• Protect the result PDF if you wish
+• Protect the result PDF

 Configure template